Justification of Red List Category

 Trend justification

-This species occurs in a range of habitats, including lowland forests, secondary habitats, clearings, swamps and plantations.
-It usually occurs above 1,000 m, dropping to 400 m in Venezuela.
+This species occurs in a range of habitats, including lowland forests, secondary habitats, clearings, swamp forest, plantations and rural gardens.
+It usually occurs above 1,000 m, but may be found at lower elevations.
 It tends to feed mainly on fruits, to the extent that it is a major disperser for some fruiting tree species: up 45% of a fruit crop can be taken in a single session.
 Palms, flowers, arthropods and small vertebrates also form a part of its diet.
 Breeding is between September and July in all areas, with the nest made in a cavity 5-15 m above the ground (del Hoyo et al. 2002).

 Conservation Actions Underway